esterpantaleo/etymology/README.md

 ## FOR DEVELOPERS
 ### EXTRACT THE DATA USING dbnary_etymology
 The RDF database of etymological relationships is periodically extracted when a new dump of the English Wiktionary is released.
-The code used to extract the data is [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
+The code used to extract the data is available at [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
 #### COMPILE THE CODE
 [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology) is a [Maven](https://maven.apache.org/download.cgi) project (use java 8 and maven3).
 #### GENERATE DOCUMENTATION